apache/pulsar/site2/docs/io-develop.md

 ## Handling Schema information

-Pulsar IO handles automatically the Schema and provides a strongly typed API based on Java generics.
+Pulsar IO automatically handles the schema and provides a strongly typed API based on Java generics.
 If you know the Schema type that you are producing you can declare the Java class relative to that type in your Sink declaration.

 ```